nswdpc/silverstripe-nsw-customerpaymentsplatform-fakegateway/README.md

-# Test CPP gateway for the
+# Test CPP gateway for local development

 This module provides a **fake** gateway used to help with acceptance testing of the client to the gateway.

-Use this module if you are enhancing or updating the `nswdpc/silverstripe-nsw-customerpaymentsplatform` module
+Use this module if you are enhancing or updating the [nswdpc/silverstripe-nsw-customerpaymentsplatform module](https://github.com/nswdpc/silverstripe-nsw-customerpaymentsplatform)

 The gateway form itself consists of a 'payment reference' field and a payment button.